KILTprotocol/kilt-workshop-101/claim.md

 ## Code: create a `Claim`

 In the previous step, you've generated two mnemonics and identities.
-You'll now need the first mnemonic you've created; it's referred to as `<claimer mnemonic>` in the code snippet below.
+You'll now need the first mnemonic you've created; it's referred to as `<claimerMnemonic>` in the code snippet below.

 We'll create a claim using the provided CTYPE and the <span class="label-role claimer">claimer</span> identity.
 Paste the following in `claim.js`.
-Make sure to replace the `<claimer mnemonic>`.
+Make sure to replace the `<claimerMnemonic>`.

 ```javascript
 const Kilt = require('@kiltprotocol/sdk-js')